iTwin/itwinjs-core/common/api/imodeljs-clients.api.md

     // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @public, but its signature references "FileHandler" which is marked as @internal
     // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @public, but its signature references "IModelBaseHandler" which is marked as @internal constructor(fileHandler?: FileHandler, iModelBaseHandler?: IModelBaseHandler);
-    // Warning: (ae-incompatible-release-tags) The symbol "getAccessToken" is marked as @public, but its signature references "AuthorizationToken" which is marked as @beta
+    // Warning: (ae-incompatible-release-tags) The symbol "getAccessToken" is marked as @public, but its signature references "AuthorizationToken" which is marked as @internal
-    // Warning: (ae-incompatible-release-tags) The symbol "getAccessToken" is marked as @public, but its signature references "AccessToken" which is marked as @beta getAccessToken(requestContext: ClientRequestContext, authorizationToken: AuthorizationToken): Promise<AccessToken>;
+    // Warning: (ae-incompatible-release-tags) The symbol "getAccessToken" is marked as @public, but its signature references "AccessToken" which is marked as @internal getAccessToken(requestContext: ClientRequestContext, authorizationToken: AuthorizationToken): Promise<AccessToken>;
 }